Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 #### Smart cast sink stability

 A smart cast sink is *stable* for smart casting if its value cannot be changed from the smart cast source to itself; this guarantees the smart cast conditions still hold at the sink.
+This is one of the necessary conditions for smart cast to be applicable for a given source-sink pair.

 Smart cast sink stability breaks in the presence of the following aspects.

 * concurrent writes;